OpenDataDSL/documentation/docs/product/User Guides/Excel/functions.md

 The tenor of the curve

 ##### Event
+The name of the property on the event

 #### options
 This is a key=value pair list of options separated by semi-colons(;).